laramiemckenna/OrthoScout/README.md

   --gtf_column_type GTF_COLUMN_TYPE
                         Type of column to extract information from in the GTF file.
 Default is 'transcript'.
   --gtf_pattern GTF_PATTERN
                         Regular expression pattern to extract the ID from the GTF file.
 Default searches anything in Column 8 (0-based index) of the gtf.
   --postfix POSTFIX     Custom post-fix to add to identifiers extracted from GTF file.
 ```
-Where `--find_descriptions` is an optional argument that allows you to append the Model Ortholog functional description to the target genes listed in the output file.
-The csv input for this will be the `target_matched_to_model_orthologs.csv` located in the `verbose_output` directory.
+Where `--verbose_output` is an argument that allows you to append the `verbose_output` directory.

 You can search an entire chromosome (note: you must know your chromosome of interest ahead of time), since the `-s` and `-e` arguments are optional.